JustRedTTG/PGE_Docs/docs/source/sprites.rst

 That's great, now when you want to display it, the selected frame will be displayed.

-Note: even though the frames are stored in a list starting with 0, the first frame is 1, and when displayed it will be subtracted to 0!
+**Note**: even though the frames are stored in a list starting with 0, the first frame is 1, and when displayed it will be subtracted to 0!

 Stepping
 ++++++++